Pyashaswini/Securing-IoT-Mitigating-MITM-Replay-and-DoS-Attacks/README.md

-System Setup and Attack Analysis
+# System Setup and Attack Analysis

-Overview
+## Overview

-This project demonstrates the setup and analysis of three types of attacks: Denial-of-Service (DoS), Man-in-the-Middle (MITM), and Replay.
+This project demonstrates the setup and analysis of three types of attacks:
+1. **Denial-of-Service (DoS)**
+2. **Man-in-the-Middle (MITM)**
+3. **Replay**

 The setup consists of two Raspberry Pi devices acting as the client and server, while a third system (Kali Linux VM) simulates the attacker.
-The goal is to explore how these attacks work, what they can achieve, and how to detect and prevent them in a real-world scenario.
+The goal is to explore the mechanics of these attacks, their potential impact, and the methods to detect and prevent them in real-world scenarios.

-System Setup
+---

-Devices
+## Devices

-Raspberry Pi 1 (Server):
+- **Raspberry Pi 1 (Server)**
-Role: Hosts data and handles client requests, such as authentication and file serving.
+  - **Role**: Hosts data and handles client requests (e.g., authentication, file serving).

-Raspberry Pi 2 (Client):
+- **Raspberry Pi 2 (Client)**
-Role: Sends legitimate requests to the server (e.g., login credentials, file access).
+  - **Role**: Sends legitimate requests to the server (e.g., login credentials, file access).

-Laptop 1 (Kali Linux VM - Attacker):
+- **Laptop 1 (Kali Linux VM - Attacker)**
-Role: Simulates the attacker and executes DoS, MITM, and Replay attacks.
+  - **Role**: Simulates the attacker and executes DoS, MITM, and Replay attacks.

-Laptop 2 (Monitoring):
+- **Laptop 2 (Monitoring)**
-Role: Monitors the server-client communication and analyzes attacks using VNC, Wireshark, or other monitoring tools.
+  - **Role**: Monitors server-client communication and analyzes attacks using tools like VNC and Wireshark.

+---

-Attack Mechanisms
+## Attack Mechanisms

+1. **Denial-of-Service (DoS)**
-Denial-of-Service (DoS): A Python script floods the server with excessive requests, causing it to become unresponsive.
+   A Python script floods the server with excessive requests, making it unresponsive to legitimate traffic.

+2. **Man-in-the-Middle (MITM)**
-Man-in-the-Middle (MITM): ARP spoofing redirects communication between the client and server through the attacker, enabling them to intercept data.
+   ARP spoofing redirects communication between the client and server through the attacker, enabling interception of data.

+3. **Replay**
-Replay: The attacker captures and replays previously sent packets to simulate legitimate requests, potentially gaining unauthorized access.
+   The attacker captures and replays previously sent packets to simulate legitimate requests, potentially gaining unauthorized access.

+---

-Network Setup
+## Network Setup

 The devices communicate over a shared wireless network.
-During the attacks, IP addresses and MAC addresses are manipulated to simulate vulnerabilities that attackers could exploit.

-Communication Flow

-Raspberry Pi 1 (Server): Configured to receive client requests and provide requested data after successful authentication.

-Raspberry Pi 2 (Client): Initiates requests to the server (such as login credentials or file access).

-Laptop 1 (Kali Linux VM - Attacker): Performs ARP spoofing to intercept communication between the client and server.
-It also executes DoS and MITM attacks.

-Laptop 2: Used for monitoring communication between the server and client through tools like VNC and Wireshark.

-Attack Setup and Goals

-1. Denial-of-Service (DoS) Attack

-Objective: The goal of the DoS attack was to overwhelm the server by flooding it with excessive requests, causing it to become unresponsive to legitimate traffic.

-What Was Achieved:

-A Python script was used to send an overwhelming number of requests to the server.
-The server was unable to differentiate between legitimate and malicious requests, resulting in temporary unresponsiveness.

-Detection and Prevention:

-Detection: Suspicious activity was flagged by tracking the number of connections from each IP address.

-Prevention: Rate limiting was implemented to block IPs exceeding a threshold of connections, reducing server strain and mitigating the attack.

-2. Man-in-the-Middle (MITM) Attack

-Objective: The aim was to intercept sensitive information, such as usernames, passwords, and files, being exchanged between the client and server.

-What Was Achieved:

-ARP spoofing allowed the attacker to intercept client-server communication, including login credentials and file transfers.
-The captured files were readable, and login credentials were successfully intercepted.

-Detection and Prevention:

-Detection: The system detected MITM attacks by filtering suspicious IP addresses, monitoring for unusual traffic patterns, and verifying the integrity of received data.

-Prevention: By implementing AES encryption for sensitive data and ensuring server-side authentication, the system successfully prevented MITM attacks, ensuring that even intercepted data would remain inaccessible to unauthorized parties.

-Outcome and Real-World Implication:

-In a real-world environment, secure transmission (e.g., SSH or TLS encryption) would protect the data, making intercepted information unreadable without the proper decryption keys.
-The project highlights the importance of implementing encryption to safeguard sensitive information against MITM attacks.

-3. Replay Attack

-Objective: The goal was to capture legitimate messages (e.g., login requests or file access) and replay them to the server, simulating a legitimate action to gain unauthorized access or repeat actions.

-What Was Achieved:

-The attacker successfully captured network packets during the client-server communication.
-However, replaying the captured packets was unsuccessful due to session-specific identifiers, sequence number mismatches, or timing issues, preventing the server from accepting the replayed requests.

-Detection and Prevention:

-Detection: Detecting replay attacks could be done by tracking timestamps or session tokens to ensure that incoming messages are fresh.

-Prevention: Implementing timestamp checks or session-based validation would prevent replay attacks by rejecting outdated or repeated messages.

-Conclusion

-DoS Attack: We successfully overwhelmed the server by flooding it with requests.
-The attack was mitigated by implementing rate limiting, which blocked excessive connections.

-MITM Attack: Sensitive information such as usernames, passwords, and files were intercepted, but in a real-world scenario, secure transmission methods (e.g., SSH) would protect the data from unauthorized access.

-Replay Attack: While we captured legitimate communication, the attack failed due to session handling and timing issues.
-In a real-world scenario, using timestamps or session identifiers would help detect and prevent replay attacks.

-Requirements

-Raspberry Pi devices (or any device capable of running Python)

-Kali Linux VM for performing attacks

-Python (for attack scripts)

-Wireshark or similar tools for packet analysis

-VNC or other remote desktop tools for monitoring communication
+During attacks, IP and MAC addresses are manipulated to simulate vulnerabilities exploited by attackers.

+---

+## Communication Flow

+- **Raspberry Pi 1 (Server)**: Receives client requests and provides requested data upon successful authentication.
+- **Raspberry Pi 2 (Client)**: Initiates requests to the server (e.g., login credentials, file access).
+- **Laptop 1 (Kali Linux VM - Attacker)**: Executes ARP spoofing, DoS, and MITM attacks.
+- **Laptop 2 (Monitoring)**: Observes and analyzes communication using tools like VNC and Wireshark.

+---

+## Attack Setup and Goals

+### 1. Denial-of-Service (DoS) Attack

+- **Objective**: Overwhelm the server with excessive requests to render it unresponsive to legitimate traffic.
+- **What Was Achieved**:
+  - Flooded the server with requests using a Python script.
+  - Server became temporarily unresponsive.
+- **Detection and Prevention**:
+  - **Detection**: Tracked excessive connections from individual IP addresses.
+  - **Prevention**: Implemented rate limiting to block IPs exceeding a set threshold.

+---

+### 2. Man-in-the-Middle (MITM) Attack

+- **Objective**: Intercept sensitive information (e.g., usernames, passwords, and files) exchanged between the client and server.
+- **What Was Achieved**:
+  - ARP spoofing allowed interception of communication, capturing login credentials and files.
+- **Detection and Prevention**:
+  - **Detection**: Monitored suspicious traffic patterns and verified data integrity.
+  - **Prevention**: Implemented AES encryption and server-side authentication to ensure intercepted data was unreadable.

+---

+### 3. Replay Attack

+- **Objective**: Capture legitimate communication (e.g., login requests or file access) and replay it to simulate valid actions.
+- **What Was Achieved**:
+  - Captured packets during communication.
+  - Replaying packets failed due to session-specific identifiers and timing mismatches.
+- **Detection and Prevention**:
+  - **Detection**: Used timestamps and session tokens to ensure message freshness.
+  - **Prevention**: Rejected outdated or repeated messages via timestamp and session validation.

+---

+## Conclusion

+- **DoS Attack**: Successfully overwhelmed the server but mitigated using rate limiting to block excessive connections.
+- **MITM Attack**: Intercepted sensitive information; encryption and secure protocols (e.g., SSH) can protect against such attacks in real-world scenarios.
+- **Replay Attack**: While communication was captured, replay attempts failed due to session-specific validation.

+---

+## Requirements

+- Raspberry Pi devices (or equivalent devices capable of running Python)
+- Kali Linux VM for attack simulations
+- Python (for attack scripts)
+- Wireshark or similar tools for packet analysis
+- VNC or other remote desktop tools for monitoring communication